gdepeute/dae.notes/cust.amazon.md

   - Perhaps some VPC level integration with a Amazon Private Instance
 - Matt asked about the customization level able to be made (with private instance)
   - Example: 6" of snow across 4 states, and if/when winds exceed 58mph
+- Taher is interesting in effect custom reports overlapped with zipcodes
+  - They use zipcode as the smallest geographic unit Amazon is dealing with